 12 ways to make your Figma components more delightful to use

 Whether you're building and using them for yourself, for your teammates, or publishing them for the wider world to use, every component you make is a tiny product in and of itself.
-And good designers are concerned with producing products that offer the best possible experience for the people using them.
-But how do we ensure we're delivering on good UX?
-We can turn to Patrick Thornton's post about the 5 areas of UX, and use those areas to evaluate the UX of any product:
+Good designers are concerned with producing products that offer the best possible experience for the people using them.
+But how do we know we're delivering a good user experience?

+There are also choices that are generally good practice no matter what.
+And I’ve listed these qualities out below, organized by each area of UX mentioned above.
 By the end of this post you'll have the information you need to go back and improve past components you've made, and well equipped to make excellent ones from this day on!

-<a href="#now-what" class="button secondary" style="padding:16px,0px; margin:auto;">Skip down to the free checklist resource</a>
+<a href="#now-what" class="button secondary" style="padding:16px,0px; margin:auto; border-bottom:0px solid">Skip down to the free checklist resource</a>

 <h2 id="usability">⭐️ Usability</h2>